 The P-trap is that round curved pipe under your sink or bath.
 Upon closer inspection you should be able to see a way to unscrew it (don’t forget to put a bucket underneath) and insert a plumbing snake to reach a deeper clog.
 It’s also a good trick to keep in mind in case you drop something valuable down the drain.

-In the case your drains need a bit of “extra help”, our plumbing & drainage engineers can help clear out even the toughest of blockages.
-Rightio is available 7 days a week, just give us a call.
+In the case your drains need a bit of “extra help”,1, just give us a call.